 Outdoor enthusiasts enjoy living in Rockville.
 This city has a number of parks and recreational facilities, including the 120-acre Croydon Creek Nature Center, which is an urban wildlife sanctuary.
-Cabin John Regional Park, at 528 acres, is one of the biggest parks in Montgomery County.
-You can find an ice skating rink, dog park, miniature ride-on train and even a Tai Chi court in this park.
+At 528 acres, Cabin John Regional Park is one of the biggest parks in Montgomery County; you can find an ice skating rink, dog park, miniature ride-on train, and even a Tai Chi court in this park.
 Plus, its Shirley Povich Field is the home ballpark for Georgetown University's baseball team.

 The city of Rockville proudly hosts many seasonal events, including an Independence Day celebration and a Lunar New Year celebration.
 These special touches make Rockville particularly attractive to potential home buyers.